huggingface/diffusers/docs/source/en/training/lcm_distill.md

     return example
 ```

 For improved performance on reading and writing large datasets stored in the cloud, this script uses the [WebDataset](https://github.com/webdataset/webdataset) format to create a preprocessing pipeline to apply transforms and create a dataset and dataloader for training.
+Images are processed and fed to the training loop without having to download the full dataset first.

 ```py
 processing_pipeline = [